LauraBeatris/m2m-auth/docs/pages/design/node/index.md

 The "organization" and "user" here are the ones tied to the creation of a key - refer to [Creating Keys](#creating-keys).

-#### Identify external client within the request
+### Identify external client within the request

 The `Auth` object should contain an identifier for the non-user principal making the request.
 An example would be an application belonging to a different domain that has been granted access to the SaaS application's API.

-#### Security considerations
+### Security considerations

+#### Storage

+API-key storage implementations is divided into two groups: **Retrievable** and **Irretrievable**.
+Each have their security tradeoffs.

+**Irretrievable:**

+The keys are stored via a one-way encryption process so they can never be retrieved, or stolen from the database in a worse case scenario.
+Stripe and Amazon AWS use this approach.

+It's recommended to store keys as sha256 hashes and set primary keys to minimize hash collisions, also having retry logic on creation and insertion.

-The hashed key should be returned in the response for better security.
-When attempting to verify the API Key, then the `key` argument provided should be hashed and compared to the stored hashed key.
+[Unkey](https://unkey.dev/docs/security/overview) applies a similar concept, where the hashed keys get stored.
+When attempting to verify the API Key, then the `key` argument gets hashed and compared to the stored hashed key.
 If they match, then the API Key is valid.

+**Retrievable**:

+Keys are stored encrypted via reversible encryption.
+Users are less pressured to immediately secure the key, reducing loss risk.

+Twilio, AirTable, RapidAPI use this approach.

+Use encryption for database-stored values to be retrievable later, either via a secure vault or by managing encryption directly in a standard database.